1. What is the Blockchain Research Institute?

 4. Who’s conducting the research?

-We have a world class faculty of experts in their respective fields.
+We have brought together a world class network of experts in their respective fields.
+Our contributors span from academics to business leaders and former government officials.
 You can learn more about our research directors and faculty members HERE.

 5. What happens when I join the program?

 Each member organization assigns a project liaison as its contact.
 This liaison should be someone who thinks strategically and has at least one day per month to interact with our team, review materials, and ensure that the organization takes full advantage of all deliverables.
 That person will reach out to people in the organization and let them know about the program, how to access the member portal and who should attend our all-member summits.
 They will also collaborate with other executives to assemble the right group and venue for the private and custom executive briefing.